Tyra Banks: Personal life

-Banks dated Norwegian photographer Erik Asla during the 2010s, and in January 2016 they had a biological son born via surrogacy.
-Banks has stated that she tends to avoid drinking and has never used other recreational drugs.
+Banks dated Norwegian photographer Erik Asla during the 2010s.
+She struggled with infertility; her and Asla's attempts to conceive through in vitro fertilisation were unsuccessful.
+In January 2016, their son York Banks Asla was born via gestational surrogacy.
+Banks said that she tends to avoid drinking and has never used recreational drugs.

-Banks has spoken out about abusive relationships in her past.
-In 2005, when asked about her relationship history, she stated, "I won't be using a lot of names on the show, but a specific relationship had not just cheating but emotional abuse.
+She has spoken out about abusive relationships in her past.
+In 2005, when asked about her relationship history, she said, "I won't be using a lot of names on the show, but a specific relationship had not just cheating but emotional abuse.
 It was really bad, but that made me strong."
 In 2009, she opened up about her past relationships when she made a guest appearance on The Oprah Winfrey Show, hosting alongside Oprah Winfrey.
 The episode was dedicated to dating violence in response to the assault of Rihanna by Chris Brown.

+In January 2025, Banks' home in Los Angeles was destroyed in the Palisades Fire.
+She and her boyfriend, Louis Bélanger-Martinwas, were in Australia at the time.

 Education

-In 2011, Banks enrolled in the nine-week Owner/President Management Program (OPM) at Harvard Business School.
-Banks completed the executive education training program in February 2012, earning a certificate.
-She has come under criticism for implying she is a Harvard graduate.
-Jenna Sauers, writing for Jezebel, referred to her statements on Harvard as "disingenuous", and called upon her to "stop lying" about Harvard.
-As of 2012, Harvard professor Rohit Deshpande was preparing a case study on Banks's company, Bankable Productions, for use in future coursework in the OPM program.
+In 2012, Banks completed Harvard Business School's Owner/President Management Program (OPM), a nine-week executive education course.
+After she mentioned that she was attending Harvard in an interview, many news publications published articles clarifying the difference between the OPM program and the widely-known Harvard MBA program.
+In 2012, Harvard professor Rohit Deshpande was preparing a case study on Banks's company, Bankable Productions, for use in future coursework in the OPM program.

 Philanthropy

-Banks established the TZONE program, which aimed at leadership and life skills development.
-She has also established the Tyra Banks Scholarship, a fund aimed at providing African-American girls the opportunity to attend her alma mater, Immaculate Heart High School.
-In 2005, TZONE transformed from a camp into a public charity, the Tyra Banks TZONE.
+Banks established the TZONE program, which emphasized leadership and life skills development.
+She established the Tyra Banks Scholarship, a fund aimed at providing African-American girls the opportunity to attend her alma mater, Immaculate Heart High School.
+In 2005, TZONE went from being a camp to a public charity, the Tyra Banks TZONE.